Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 > [!WARNING]
 > Setting dimensions different from the actual bitmap image, while not causing the animation to fail, will result in a distorted display.<BR>
+> Note that this will occur when compiling an animation with faulty meta values, but also when later editing the meta of an animation previously compiled with correct values.<BR>
 > For instance, the very same 64x32px bitmap frame wrongly set to `Width:54` & `Height 22` and then to `Width:74` & `Height 42` :

 ![64x32px_frame-wrong_meta_size](https://github.com/user-attachments/assets/5e64fd72-71d7-4597-b0a6-f5bcd443a3a8)